A novel Cosmic Filament catalogue from SDSS data: Data

 \subsection{BOSS}

-BOSS mapped the distribution of luminous red galaxies (LRG) and quasars (QSO) on the sky and in redshift.
+BOSS maps the distribution of luminous red galaxies (LRG) and quasars (QSO) on the sky and in redshift.
 The final data release is part of the SDSS DR12 \citep[see][]{dawson2013,alam2015,anderson2014}.
-They report two samples: \begin{itemize} \item LOWZ: galaxies in this sample are mostly located between $0.05<z<0.5$ in both the North and South galactic cap.
+They report two samples: \begin{itemize} \item LOWZ: Galaxies in this sample are mostly located in the range of $0.05<z<0.5$ in both the north and south Galactic cap.
 The sky footprint can be seen in \Cref{f:skies} (top row).
-The sky fraction is approximately $17.0\%$ and $7.5\%$ for the North and South galactic caps, respectively. \footnote{The North galactic cap presents an unobserved region; note that we remove all filaments detected close to it to avoid border effects, see \Cref{ap:clean}.} \item CMASS: galaxies in this sample are mostly located between $0.4<z<0.8$ in both the North and South galactic cap.
+The sky fraction is approximately $17.0\%$ and $7.5\%$ for the north and south Galactic caps, respectively.
+The north Galactic cap presents an unobserved region; we note that we remove all filaments detected close to this region in order to avoid border effects, see \Cref{ap:clean}. \item CMASS: Galaxies in this sample are mostly located in the range of $0.4<z<0.8$ in both the north and south Galactic caps.
 The sky footprint can be seen in \Cref{f:skies} (second row).
-The sky fraction is approximately $19.0\%$ and $7.5\%$ for the North and South galactic caps, respectively. \end{itemize}
+The sky fraction is approximately $19.0\%$ and $7.5\%$ for the north and south Galactic caps, respectively. \end{itemize}